atomisthq/docs/docs/automations/commands.md

 public slackUserName: string;
 ```

-In Slack, if the value is ambiguous based on your team and channel, Atomist will ask the user.
+In Slack, if the value is ambiguous based on your team and channel, Atomist asks the user.

 In Slack buttons, the automation that defines the button can provide values for these.